 - How podcasting has got Mur the most attention from agents and publishers.
 Her journey has been unexpected (and wonderful) because of it.
 Has lost fear of public speaking through podcasting.

 - Podcasting is great for connection with people.
 Hearing your voice creates an intimate relationship with the listener.
 It builds an audience and they actually care about your success.

 - Get over your voice! (if you want to podcast!)

-- The Storytellers Unplugged post from Mur.
-More people will give away free chapters and also dabble in podcasting.
+- More people will give away free chapters and also dabble in podcasting.
 Embracing the internet as a new author is imperative, or you will be left in the dust.

 - Get over the piracy debate as well – successful people get pirated!
 On giving it away for free as a sales technique.
 The dandelion method via Cory Doctorow.

 - On writing humour as a novelist.
 Write what you find funny.
 Don't try to write what you think others might find funny.

 Definitely go and subscribe to “I Should Be Writing” where Mur shares her own tips as a novelist and also interviews some very cool people!

 You can download the transcription in PDF here => Transcription Mur Lafferty

 Or you can read below, just click Show right => show